FAMILY HISTORY

 Since our return to the UK from Hong Kong in 2001, shortly after my father’s death, I started to take an interest in family history research.
 I have since compiled a fairly extensive family tree of my and Sue’s families on ancestry.co.uk.
 This family tree is in the public domain and is available for access by other family researchers - a fact that has proved useful on several occasions when I have received helpful comments and corrections from other researchers.

-When my mother moved into a residential home near Abingdon, a couple of years before her death in 2009, I came across an album of photographs from my father’s period of service in India during World War II.
-This has lead me on to try to flesh out the details of my father's military service between 1940 and 1946.
-I accordingly approached Forces War Records and the Ministry of Defence in 2019.
+In the course of helping my mother move into a residential home near Abingdon, a couple of years before her death in 2009, I came across an album of photographs compiled by my father covering the period of his service in India during World War II.
+In an effort to flesh out the details of my father's military service between 1940 and 1946, I initially approached Forces War Records and the Ministry of Defence in 2019.

 So much I already knew, albeit the service records added some more detailed information about my father’s training at Aldershot and service in the UK prior to his posting to India in 1941.
-There remained however a gaping hole in the records only filled initially by the photograph album, compiled by my father during his period of service in India.
+However the service records contained no details for the period of my father’s service in India.